 My philosophy as a salesperson was relatively simple.
 Give me an opportunity to succeed, give me a company that is willing to support my efforts, and most importantly, give me some control over my own destiny to differentiate myself and my company from the rest of the “noise” in the marketplace.
 That’s what this book was intended to achieve—giving salespeople control over their own destinies, to differentiate themselves and their products, in order to achieve the highest levels of success in the profession of selling.

 My strategy on this project was not to reinvent the QBS Methodology or to try and re-articulate concepts that have already been explained in previous works.
 Rather, the idea in this book is to build on existing concepts in an effort to merge QBS philosophy together with an implementation strategy that provides a fully integrated success formula enabling sales organizations to get deeper, wider, and more strategic within their target accounts.
 Action items have been included at the end of each chapter to help put the lessons learned from the book into daily practice.

-Have I succeeded in creating an implementation guide that will facilitate the culturalization of QBS across the broader organization?
+Have I succeeded in facilitating the culturalization of QBS for individual sales teams, or across the broader organization?
 The answer to that question will likely be revealed shortly after you finish reading this book.
-If your pipeline expands dramatically and something I said causes your sales results to skyrocket, then we both will have accomplished mutual objectives, and everybody wins!
+If something I said causes your pipeline to expand dramatically and your sales results to skyrocket, then we will have both accomplished our objectives, and everybody wins! —Thomas A. Freese

 Contact Us for information on dates, availability, and deliverables.